cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

 `cool-colors.txt`, but this would be redundant and difficult to maintain if we wanted to add a new warm or cool color.
 We can instead use the C preprocessor to _include_ the contents of one text file in another text file.
-Use Micro (or Geany) to create a new file named `colors-in.txt` like this:
+Use Geany (or Micro) to create a new file named `colors-in.txt` like this:

     :::bash